macarthur-lab/tx_annotation/README.md

 > transcript_id   gene_id Adipose-Subcutaneous.1  Muscle-Skeletal.2       Artery-Tibial.3
 > ENST00000373020.8       ENSG00000000003.14      26.32   3.95    13.23

-We first to get the median expression of all transcripts per tissue.
-This can be carried out using the `get_gtex_summary()` function (the function name is a bit of a misnomer, as it can work on non-GTEx files).
+We first need to get the median expression of all transcripts per tissue.
+This can be carried out using the `get_gtex_summary()` function (the function name is a misnomer, as it can work on non-GTEx files).

 ```python
 gtex_isoform_expression_file = /path/to/text/file/with/isoform/quantifications